zaqk/metamask-snap-permissionless-transactions/README.md

 ## Installation

-First install [metamask flask](https://metamask.io/flask/) to use snaps
+First install [metamask flask](https://metamask.io/flask/) to use snaps.

+(I reccomend installing this on a second browser that does not have metamask already installed. two instance of metamask running at the same time will cause issues)

 1. Start up hardhat local node